matthew1809/Twilio-moltin/README.md

 ### Instructions

+1. If using this on your moltin store, you’ll need to make sure you have two flow fields created on your customers entity.
+If you’ve never used flows before, you can learn more in [this blog post](https://moltin.com/blog/2017/06/power-of-flows/s).
+The two fields should be:

+`promo_sent` - boolean type, not required, default `false`.
+`phone_number` - string type, not required, default `null`.

-1. Deploy the application to Heroku and [set the config variables](https://devcenter.heroku.com/articles/config-vars) to those in `.env.example`, replacing the placeholders with your own variables.
+2. Deploy the application to Heroku and [set the config variables](https://devcenter.heroku.com/articles/config-vars) to those in `.env.example`, replacing the placeholders with your own variables.

-2. This step will allow you to send the order notifications, it tells moltin to ping our app when an order is paid for.
+3. This step will allow you to send the order notifications, it tells moltin to ping our app when an order is paid for.
 You should create a moltin webhook pointing to the deployed url with /orders on the end i.e. `http://5e082d80.ngrok.io/orders`.

 You can create a moltin webhook like so: